Lucabindiite: Occurrence and physical properties

 The researchers discovered a minute amount of crystals of lucabindiite, therefore they could not perform a direct measurement of the refractive index.
-However, two other methods, Mandarino Method (1981) and Korotkov & Atuchin Method (2008), were used to estimate the average refractive index.
+However, two other methods, Mandarino method (1981) and Korotkov–Atuchin method (2008), were used to estimate the average refractive index.
 These values are 1.92 and 1.88, respectively.
 The small amount they obtained made it difficult or impossible to measure other physical properties.
 The density was calculated at 3.68 g/cm3.
 The mineral is very brittle, shows no signs of cleavage, parting or fracture patterns, and hardness was not determined.
 Lucabindiite is formed by the occurrence of steam of hydrogen halogenides, and arsenic.
-Lucabiindite is also found in conjunction with arsenolite, K & NH4 halides, orpiment, realgar, kirkiite, and vurroite.
+Lucabiindite is also found in conjunction with arsenolite, K and NH4 halides, orpiment, realgar, kirkiite, and vurroite.
 Lucabindiite has a structure containing (001) layers of neutral As2O3 sheets.
-Each sheet is formed by pyramids and is connected by a shared interlayer Oxygen.
+Each sheet is formed by pyramids and is connected by a shared interlayer oxygen.

 Chemical and spectroscopic studies

 Lucabindiite has the chemical formula (K,NH4)As4O6(Cl,Br).
-A quantitative analysis was performed using energy dispersive spectroscopy due to the small sample size of 100 µm smeared on a 30 nm thick film of carbon.
+A quantitative analysis was performed using energy dispersive spectroscopy due to the small sample size of 100 μm smeared on a 30 nm thick film of carbon.
 The chemical formula obtained from this method is [(K0.51(NH4)0.49]_{Σ1.00}As4.00O5.93(Cl0.48Br0.40F0.19)_{Σ1.07} on the basis of 7 anions.
 The presence of ammonium was confirmed using the structure refinement and Fourier-transform infrared spectroscopy.
 X-ray powder diffraction was performed on lucabindiite and the values calculated are: a = 5.2372(2)Å, c = 9.0085(7)Å, V = 213.98(2)Å3.